prasoon2211/buildbot/master/docs/developer/metrics-service.rst

                       *Note:* The key 'builder_name' is required for the time being.
       :type context: dictionary

-      This method acts as a middleware for posting data to all storge backends.
+      This method acts as a middleware for posting data to all storage backends.

    .. py:method:: postProperties(properties, builder_name)